dileepalbert/AKSAutomate/aks-anatomy.md

   Preferred is *Hub-n-Spoke* as it makes entire topology flexible

   In both the cases decide on the list of VNETs and Subnets to used (Existing or New).
-At the minimum follwoing is the list that are needed -
+At the minimum following is the list that are needed -

   **VNETs** -

   - **Hub VNET** - Contains Subnets that are used across multiple resources, clusters or services e.g.

     - **Application Gateway Subnet** - **/27** should be a good choice for Dev/UAT and Prod both
       - Select **Standard_V2** at least and **WAF_V2** if WAF service is needed as well
       - Used as external LoadBalancer, performs SSL Offloading (*optional*), maintains a backend pool of Private IPs - e.g. Private IP of Nginx Ingress controller.
 This way communication remains secure yet flexible